Be Prepared for a Total Solar Eclipse

 WHAT EXACTLY WILL I SEE?

-For an estimated 4 minutes and 28 seconds, the sun will be entirely covered by the moon, revealing the solar corona — the sun’s outer atmosphere.
+When the sun is entirely covered by the moon, you can see the solar corona — the sun’s outer atmosphere.
 This creates a brief period of darkness in the day, known as “totality.”
 You might also be able to see a few stars and planets when the sky goes dark if you’re in the path of totality.
 You will not experience the same effects during a partial eclipse.

 Photos and illustrations by NASA/Aubrey Gemignani; NASA; Getty Images/IStockPhoto; Jonathan Adams